You need cholesterol. It’s a crucial material your body uses to build the hormones, cells, and vitamins that keep you alive and healthy.

 “We used to think erectile dysfunction in men over 40 was happening because people were getting older.
 But it’s a problem of blood flow.
 The blood vessels in the penis are like the blood vessels in the heart.
 When enough cholesterol cakes the walls of the blood vessels, blood and nutrients can’t get to those organs.”

 Otherwise, the first symptoms are often a heart attack, stroke, or chest pain (called angina).
-Because the first symptoms of high cholesterol are often debilitating events like heart attack and stroke, it is especially important to get your cholesterol levels measured regularly by your doctor and make sure you are maintaining healthy levels.
+Because the first symptoms of high cholesterol are often debilitating events like heart attack and stroke, it is especially important to get your cholesterol measured regularly by your doctor and make sure you are maintaining healthy cholesterol levels.

 “Heart attack and stroke are the most common problems caused by a very high cholesterol level,” says Dr. Bhattacharya.
 “When cholesterol builds up along artery walls, that’s called atherosclerosis—and heart attack and stroke are both typical diseases atherosclerosis can cause.
 When we think about the ways that we can prevent cardiovascular disease, which is the number-one cause of death in the world, controlling your cholesterol and blood pressure are key.”